CoryDCruz/astro-potd-search-app/README.md

-# Astro Pic of The Day Search Application
+# Astronomy Photo of the Day Archive

  Web application where users can select a day and year to see an album of all of the "Astronomy Pictures of the Day" posted for that month/year.